World Chess Championship 1975: Speculation of result

 This was the first forfeited World Championship match in history.
 (Note: Magnus Carlsen declined to defend his title in 2023, although in that case, there was still a match played between two other players) Thus, there has been much speculation on what would have been the result.

 Garry Kasparov argued that Karpov would have had good chances, because he had beaten Spassky convincingly and was a new breed of tough professional, and indeed had higher-quality games, while Fischer had been inactive for three years.
 Spassky thought that Fischer would have won in 1975 but Karpov would have qualified again and beaten Fischer in 1978.
 According to Susan Polgar, commentators are divided, with a slight majority believing Fischer would have won, an opinion she shares.

 In 2020, Karpov said, "I think I had chances.
 I can't say I had better chances [than Fischer] – I considered it would be a tough match."

 Aftermath

 Karpov had become world champion without defeating the previous champion in a match, causing some to question the legitimacy of his title.
-He combated these questions by participating in nearly every major tournament for the next ten years.
+He answered these questions by participating in almost every major tournament for the next ten years.
 He convincingly won the very strong Milan tournament in 1975, and captured his first of three Soviet titles in 1976.
 He created a phenomenal streak of tournament wins against the strongest players in the world.
 Karpov set a record of 9 consecutive tournament victories, until it was later broken by Garry Kasparov (15).
 As a result, most experts soon acknowledged him as a legitimate world champion.

 Fischer did not play any competitive chess from 1973 to 1991.
 He re-emerged to play a match against Spassky in 1992, claiming he was still the World Champion.
 He then retired from chess permanently.